 If the bees can’t dehydrate it, then the chances are that it will spoil, and the bees may starve surrounded by low-class mead.

 Let’s not forget about our 8-legged villains, the mites.
-You need to control the mite population before winter sets in.
+You need to control the mite population before winter arrives.

-If you don’t, the workers that are expected to care for the colony during the winter will be unhealthy and are unlikely to make it through the winter.
+If you don’t, the workers that are expected to care for the colony during the winter will be unhealthy.
 Mites carry vectors with them and weaken the bees’ immunity system by feeding on their hemolymph.
+Having a weaker colony will surely result in your honey bees not surviving the winter.

-Some mite treatments are sensitive to temperature.
+Some mite treatments are sensitive to warm temperatures.
 Thymol, for instance, needs to vaporize to be effective.
 If you administer it when it’s too cold, the oil doesn’t vaporize, and it’s not effective.

 In summary, once the fall begins, it’s time to start making the long winter plans.